garyzhubc/STAT406-2017/Lecture15/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/trees5-3.png)

-If we had built a tree by pruning an overfitting one, the predictions would have been less simple:
+#### Pruning

+Just like regression trees, classification trees generally perform better if they are built by pruning an overfitting one.
+This is done in the same way as it is done for classification trees.
+When we do it on the graduate school admissions data we indeed obtain estimated conditional probabilities that appear to be more sensible (less "simple"):

 ``` r
 set.seed(123)